Undergraduate (certificate, associate, bachelor's) and Graduate (advanced certificate, master's) Degree Candidates

 Ph.D.
 Candidates ONLY

-- Wednesday, March 15, 2017: Last day to order regalia.
-RIT's Ph.D. regalia is custom made & we cannot guarentee any orders placed after this date.
+- RIT's Ph.D. regalia is a custom design and we cannot guarantee any orders placed after this date.

-- Pick up regalia: Monday, May 1 - Saturday, May 20, 2017; regalia will be distributed from the Textbook Information desk on the 2nd floor of the bookstore, Barnes and Noble @ RIT, during store hours.
+- Monday, April 27, 2020: Regalia distribution begins from the Online Order Pickup window on the 2nd floor of the bookstore, Barnes and Noble @ RIT, during store hours.

 - Ph.D. candidates may keep their hood, however Ph.D. gowns and tams are on loan.